CiscoDevNet/terraform-provider-aci/docs/resources/netflow_record_policy.md

 ```

-All examples for the Netflow Record Policy resource can be found in the [examples](https://github.com/CiscoDevNet/terraform-provider-aci/tree/master/examples/resources/aci_netflow_record_policy) folder.
+All examples for the NetFlow Record Policy resource can be found in the [examples](https://github.com/CiscoDevNet/terraform-provider-aci/tree/master/examples/resources/aci_netflow_record_policy) folder.

 ## Schema ##

 ### Required ###

-* `name` (name) - (string) The name of the Netflow Record Policy object.
+* `name` (name) - (string) The name of the NetFlow Record Policy object.

 ### Read-Only ###

-* `id` - (string) The distinguished name (DN) of the Netflow Record Policy object.
+* `id` - (string) The distinguished name (DN) of the NetFlow Record Policy object.

 ### Optional ###
 * `parent_dn` - (string) The distinguished name (DN) of the parent object, possible resources: